suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK2/Day1.md

 - In summary, JavaScript executes code line-by-line, saves data and functions in memory, creates execution contexts for functions, and maintains a call stack to track the currently executing function.
 - The call stack keeps track of the currently running function, indicating the location of the thread of execution.
 -The three core components is Thread of execution , Memory and Call stack
+- By defining parameters, making functions reusable, and leveraging callbacks and higher-order functions, we can create more versatile and maintainable code that follows the DRY principle.